- Thu, May 19 – Tue, May 24, 2022

 - How to assess user needs for description and access

-- How to store and protect your digital content
+- Storing and protecting your digital content

 Who Should Attend?